Active Learning Strategy: Classroom Response Systems and Polling

 Overview and Introduction: The WHAT and WHO

 Photo of faculty giving lecture in classroom with students both in person and online.Active learning has been shown to increase engagement and student outcomes.
 One method is the use of “Classroom Response Systems”.
 Classroom response systems were traditionally “clickers” where students were given a device that connected to required software.
-While these still exist (as of the writing of the sentence), most faculty now use software that interacts with smartphones.
+While these still exist (as of the writing of the sentence), most faculty now use software that interacts with handheld devices and/or laptops.
 Under this method, the instructor will pose poll questions during class.
-Students will use a personal response system to respond during class to answer.
-ASU currently supports several platforms that allows students to use either their phone or computer to respond to polls during class, including: iClicker, QuestionPro, Slack, and Zoom.
+Students will use a personal response system to respond by answering in real-time during class.

 The use of classroom response systems has been shown to improve grades and class attendance [1-4].
 Most provocatively, it has been demonstrated that when response systems are stacked with other strategies (mixed-ability learning, peer-instruction, and mastery-based grading) that they narrow the gap between disadvantaged populations and the student population as a whole [1].
 This type of “strategy stacking” will be described in the “How” section.